javmart/zero-to-qed/docs/src/17_mathlib.md

 # Mathlib

 [Mathlib](https://github.com/leanprover-community/mathlib4) is the mathematical library for Lean 4.
-It contains over a million lines of formalized mathematics, from basic logic through graduate-level algebra, analysis, and number theory.
-When you import Mathlib in your project, you gain access to thousands of theorems, definitions, and tactics developed by hundreds of contributors.
-Understanding its structure helps you find what you need and write code that integrates cleanly with the ecosystem.
+Over a million lines of formalized mathematics, from basic logic through graduate-level algebra, analysis, and number theory.
+Hundreds of contributors have poured years of work into this thing.
+When you import it, you inherit their labor.
+The triangle inequality is already proven.
+So is the fundamental theorem of algebra.
+You do not need to prove that primes are infinite; someone did that in 2017 and you can just use it.

-The library is organized hierarchically.
+The library is organized hierarchically, which is a polite way of saying "good luck finding anything without help."
 At the foundation sit logic, sets, and basic data types.
 Above these rise algebraic structures, then topology and analysis, then specialized domains like combinatorics and number theory.
 Each layer builds on those below.
-The [Mathlib documentation](https://leanprover-community.github.io/mathlib4_docs/) provides searchable API references for every module.
+The [Mathlib documentation](https://leanprover-community.github.io/mathlib4_docs/) provides searchable API references, though "searchable" is doing some heavy lifting in that sentence.

 ## Core Foundations